FernandoMarcon/finances/intro_financial_markets.md

 - European Banking Authority, created 2011
 - UK, China, etc.
 - Critics of stress tests such as Anat Admati find them inadequate.

+# S&P 500
+- Used as a benchmark for return

+# Beta
+- The CAPM implies that the expected return on the ith asset is determined from its beta
+- Beta ($\beta_i$) is the regression slope coefficient when the return on the ith asset is regressed on the return on the market.